 What are Lightroom Presets?

-Lightroom preset is a set of settings.
-Where you can copy the parameters from it and apply to process your other photos.
-The file can have all the standard settings: white balance, brightness, shadows, exposure and any other.
+Lightroom preset is a set of settings where you can copy the parameters from it and apply to process your other photos.
+What are Lightroom presets?
+It is a file that have all the standard settings: white balance, brightness, shadows, exposure and any other which you need to install.
 Thanks to the preset, you won’t have to spend time processing every time: you’ll just use the ready-made presets and apply all the settings with one click.

 In other words, you can edit the photo to your liking and then save this particular combination of settings for future use with another image.